BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 2.md

 Wire everyhing up.

-Re-run the Arduino code given in the Pre Setup.
+Re-run the Arduino code given in the Task 1.1 Pre Setup.

 In Analog Discovery, open **Logger**. <br>This is a new tool to you.
 It is mainly used to record signals in very long time period.